andrepucas/lp2_4XGame_p2_2022/README.md

 The conversion is done by iterating all lines, starting at the line following up the dimensions, which have already been handled, when [`MapData`] was instantiated.
 In each line, it starts by looking for a `#`, by trying to get its index.
-If its greater than 0, then that line has a comment that needs to be ignored, using a substring.
+If it's greater than 0, then that line has a comment that needs to be ignored, using a substring.

 ```c#